Access to subsidized residential care is coordinated by Island Health staff.

 Type of Accommodation

-Private rooms.
+Shared rooms and private rooms.
 Six units for 28 - 32 residents with self-contained lounges, dining room, spa room, and care centre.

 One secure unit (15 residents) provides safe environment for residents with severe cognitive impairment that are at risk to wander.